Developing confident, respectful

-We also encourage our students to be independent, and we promote a number of websites where students and parents/carers can find further information from home.
+We encourage our students to be independent.
+Up to date information and opportunities are sent weekly to parents/carers/students through the Ammonite newsletter, and we promote a number of websites where students and parents/carers can find further information from home.

 Choices at 14, 16 and 18, routes to different qualifications and job sectors, and career tools to help make decisions.

 The National Careers Service provides information, advice and guidance to help you make decisions on learning, training and work opportunities.
 The service offers confidential, helpful and impartial advice, supported by qualified careers advisers.

 For young people and parents to help Inspire young people to get the skills they need for a better future.

 Quick quiz to discover your strengths and what makes you tick and which animals and celebrities share your personality type, benefit of volunteering and how you could get involved, dealing with exam stress and easy to follow ideas, tips for facing an interview panel, researching interviewers and engaging with the whole interview panel so that you do well.

 Alternatives to university:

 Comparison of universities using university league tables.